Sascha Radetsky

-Sascha Radetsky (born March 29, 1977) is a former ballet dancer and actor.
+Sascha Radetsky (born March 29, 1977) is an American former ballet dancer, actor and writer.
 He was a corps dancer and a soloist with the American Ballet Theatre and a principal with Dutch National Ballet.
 He is known for having starred as Charlie in the motion picture Center Stage and as Ross in the Starz miniseries Flesh and Bone.
 In 2018 he was named artistic director of American Ballet Theatre's Studio Company.

 Early life

 Born in Santa Cruz, California, Radetsky began studying ballet in the San Francisco Bay Area with Ayako Takahashi and Damara Bennett.
 At 15, he was invited to train at Moscow's Bolshoi Academy, under Pyotr Pestov, and at the Kirov Academy in Washington, D.C., under Roudolf Kharatian and Andrei Garbouz.
 Later, he studied on scholarship in the summer programs of the School of American Ballet, the American Ballet Theatre's School of Classical Ballet with Mikhail Baryshnikov, and the San Francisco Ballet School.